Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ![](LoadedBootImages.png)

 Please note there are two images used in the folder for the boot splash screen.
-Both need to be overitten or you will still see parts of the old image.
+Both need to be overwritten or you will still see parts of the old image.

 ![](BuiltLogoBin.PNG)